-On the right, check the box next to the Show snap layouts when I hover over a window’s maximize button option.
+On the right, uncheck the box next to the Show snap layouts when I hover over a window’s maximize button option to disable it.

-Once you’re done, open the default browser and hover over the maximize button.
+To enable it, you have to select this box.
+When you do this, open your browser and hover over the maximize button.
 You will see different layout technique options for arranging the current page with other apps.